LHWOOD/hackathon-game/README.md

 ## Usage

-Upon launching the game, simple fly your plane (by using mouse clicks) through the openings in the blocks!
+Upon launching the game, simply fly your plane (by using mouse clicks) through the openings in the blocks!

 ![gamegif](client/src/images/game.gif))